hrbrmstr/udpprobe/README.md

 ## Description

-Unfortunately (but understandably) R has no build in connection support for the user datagram protocol (‘UDP’).
+Unfortunately (but understandably) R has no built in connection support for the user datagram protocol (‘UDP’).
 We aim to somewhat fix that with the ability to send a lightweight probe and receive lightweight responses over ‘UDP’ to a target host/port. **Supports Windows, macOS